SapientNitroLA/on-css-animation/readme.md

 **index.html** consists of the presentation itself (using [MarkdownPresenter][presenter])

-**examples.html** consists of a glossary of Transition/Transform/Animation features in CSS3
+**examples.html** consists of a glossary of Transition/Transform/Animation features in CSS3.
+Most of the material is compiled from MDN's pages on animations, transitions, transforms.

 [presenter]: https://github.com/chrishulbert/MarkdownPresenter